 You trusted your stockbroker to help you grow your money through investments, but instead your broker’s fraudulent conduct resulted in significant losses in your portfolio.
 If your stockbroker put his or her financial interests before yours, an experienced stockbroker fraud lawyer from Wolper Law Firm may be able to hold them to account for your lost money.
 If we take on your case, we’ll do everything possible to obtain full repayment of your losses.

-When a financial advisor, stockbroker, financial planning institution, or brokerage firm prioritizes their own profits above the potential returns of their investors, the investor is the one who loses.
+When a stockbroker, brokerage firm, financial planner, or financial planning institution prioritizes their own profits above the potential returns of their investors, investors lose.
 In fact, it often isn’t until the investor loses a significant amount of money that the scheme is discovered.
-These entities can be held accountable for defrauding their investors.
+These brokers and financial advisors can be held accountable in arbitration or litigation for defrauding their investors.
 And our attorneys, who have 30 years of experience in securities law between them, are always ready to take cases through the trial phase when necessary to achieve the appropriate outcome.

 How to Know If Your Stockbroker Is Defrauding You

-It can be difficult to tell whether your stock broker has been engaging in misconduct with your accounts.
-Hopefully, by keeping a close eye on your transactions and accounts, you’ll be able to prevent considerable losses.
-However, if you notice any of the following signs happening in your accounts, there is a strong possibility you have been defrauded:
+It can be difficult to tell whether your stockbroker has been engaging in misconduct in your accounts.
+Hopefully, by keeping a close eye on your accounts and transactions, you’ll be able to prevent losses caused by stockbroker fraud.
+However, if you notice any of the following happening in your accounts, there is a strong possibility you have been or are being defrauded:

-- Large losses or gains when you asked for little risks
+- Large losses or gains when you asked for little risk in an investment

 - Transactions you don’t understand